About the United States Tax Court

 There are eleven appeals courts.
 The courts are referred to by number, such as the “Fifth Circuit.”
 The circuit courts handle appeals for residents in specific states.
 This is what the reference to “circuit” means.
 For example, the Fifth Circuit hears cases for taxpayers who reside in Texas, Louisiana, and Mississippi.

 The tax court applies the Federal Rules of Evidence.
-The Federal Rules of Evidence say what evidence is admissible in court.
+The Federal Rules of Evidence say what evidence is admissible in court, such as expert opinion testimony.
 This is provided for in I.R.C. § 7453.
 If there is a dispute over these rules or how to apply them, the tax court will apply the interpretation by the district of columbia circuit court for how to interpret the rules.

 The tax court also has its own procedural rules.
 These “Rules of Practice and Procedure” explain how the parties are to interact with the tax court.

 How do I contact the U.S. Tax Court?

 The tax court generally isn’t a court you call.
 You usually contact the court by mailing filings (which are electronic these days) or by writing to the court.
 With that said, the court does have phones.
 You can start by contacting the Clerk of the Court at 202-521-0700 if you have basic processing or records questions.

 If you are calling the judge back, you can reach them through their law clerks.
 The judge’s phone numbers (which ring to their law clerks) are listed on the tax court website (here is the link).